adeelazhar/community_store_square-updatedVersion/README.md

 ## Contributors
 Thanks both Mirko (bulli1979) and Christian (guedeWebGate) for their help in developing this add-on.
-Updated to latest API version by Jeff Paetkau Dec 2022 Also, I would like to thank Ryan (Mesuva) for the review.
+Updated to latest API version by Jeff Paetkau Dec 2022 Now Updated to latest API version by Adeel Azhar October 2025 Also, I would like to thank Ryan (Mesuva) for the review.
 Thanks guys for your input and guidance!